JHU-PL-Lab/www-fpse/coding.md

 -  For Mac users, the above requires Homebrew (a package manager for Linux-ish libraries) so here is a more detailed suggestion of some copy/paste that should work.
 	- Mac without homebrew installed:`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"` will install Homebrew
 	- Mac with Homebrew (make sure you do a `brew update` if you already had Homebrew): `brew install gpatch; brew install opam`
-- Depending on which method you use you may then need to run some terminal commands to set up the basics:
+- You will then need to run some terminal commands to set up the basics:
     1.  `opam init` to initialize OPAM;
-    2.  `opam switch create 4.10.0` to build OCaml version 4.10.0 (the initial install is usually a slightly outdated version; also, if you already have an OPAM install you may need to `opam update`  to make sure OPAM is aware of the latest version before performing the `create`);
+    2.  `opam switch create 4.10.0` (this will take awhile) to build OCaml version 4.10.0 (the initial install is usually a slightly outdated version; also, if you already had an OPAM install you need to `opam update` before this to make sure OPAM is aware of the latest version);
-	3.  `` eval `opam env` `` to let the shell know where the OPAM files are; and
+	3.  `eval (opam env)` to let your shell know where the OPAM files are; and
-    4. Also add the very same line, `` eval `opam env` ``, to your`.profile`/`.bashrc`/`.zshrc` shell init file as you would need to do that in every new terminal window otherwise.
+    4. Also add the very same line, `eval (opam env)`, to your`.profile`/`.bashrc`/`.zshrc` shell init file as you would need to do that in every new terminal window otherwise.

 -   Windows Windows Windows.. the OCaml toolchain is unfortunately not good in straight Windows.
     -   If you are running a recent Windows install, we recommend installing [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/) which once you have set up will allow you to follow the Linux Ubuntu install instructions to get `opam`.
     -   Option 2 is to set up a Linux VM on your Windows box, and then set up a Linux install of OCaml within the VM.
 There are many good tutorials on how to build a Linux VM, [here is one of them](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098).
 Once your virtual Linux box is set up, you can follow the `opam` Linux install instructions.